-You can apply to register as a pharmacist with the GPhC through this route if you hold a UK accredited four-year MPharm degree, have successfully completed 52 weeks of pre-registration training in England, Scotland or Wales, and have passed the GPhC's registration assessment.
+You can apply to register as a pharmacist with the GPhC through this route if you have completed:

 Northern Ireland qualified pharmacists

-If you hold a UK-accredited four-year MPharm degree, have successfully completed 52 weeks of pre-registration training in Northern Ireland and have passed the Pharmaceutical Society of Northern Ireland's registration examination, use our NI Information and Application pack.
+If you hold a UK-accredited four-year MPharm degree, have successfully completed 52 weeks of pre-registration training in Northern Ireland and have passed the Pharmaceutical Society of Northern Ireland's registration examination, use the form below to apply for registration.

 Evidence of English language skills

 If you are applying to join the register and have completed the appropriate UK qualifications, in most cases you will automatically satisfy the registrar that you meet the English language requirements.
-Make sure you read the guidance notes with your application form and our guidance on evidence of English language skills for more information.
+Make sure you read the guidance notes with your application form and if you need to provide additinal evidence, our Providing evidence of English language competency form explains what evidence we accept.